 Assume we have the same data, but this time we don’t have any special character before the numerical value.

 In the previous example, we have found a special character position but here we don’t have that luxury.
 So Below formula will find the numerical position.

 Don’t turn off your computer by looking at the formula; I will decode this for you.

-For SEARCH function we have supplied all the possible starting number of numbers, so formula looks for the position of the numerical value.
+For SEARCH function in excel we have supplied all the possible starting numbers of numbers, so formula looks for the position of the numerical value.
 Since we have supplied all the possible numbers to the array, the resulting arrays also should contain the same numbers.
-Then MIN function returns the smallest number among two, so formula reads below.
+Then MIN function in excel returns the smallest number among two, so formula reads below.

 So now we got a numerical position, now let’s find the total number of characters in the cell.

 This will return the total number of characters in the supplied cell value.
 Now LEN – Position of the Numerical value will return the number of characters required from the right side, so apply the formula to get the number of characters.

-Now apply the RIGHT function to get only the numerical part from the string.
+Now apply the RIGHT function in excel to get only the numerical part from the string.